bauticoro/network_design_tool/README.md

 ### Legacy code
 In this github, you will find a Jupyter Notebook which is useful as the main optimization tool: [IntegratedOptimization.ipynb](https://github.com/bauticoro/network_design_tool/blob/main/legacy/IntegratedOptimization.ipynb)
 And you will find [data folder](https://github.com/bauticoro/network_design_tool/tree/main/legacy/data) which establishes the input data schema to make this tool work.
-It is important not to change the first row of each file, nor the order of the columns.
+It is important not to change the first row of each file, nor the order of the columns.w

+---
+This tool is being built at this moment.
+Only two end points are validated to be used:
+- minimize_total_weighted_demand
+- maximize_demand_within_a_distance

+The rest of the endpoints are not ready to be used yet and don't have their unit test developed.
+Therefore, it is still not ready to be used.